 BPCRC Senior Research Associate.
 Collaborates with B. Yadav on code development and with J. Cervenec on field-testing and learning experiences.

-In addition, the team depends on a talented group of undergraduates at The Ohio State University to assist in design of the user interface, conducting of user-testing, and organization of data: Bingyu (Sophia) Li, Dingyu Hu, Ruiyang Chang, Joey Wong, and Craig Bossley.
+In addition, the team depends on a talented group of undergraduates and Research Experience for Undergraduates (REU) students working at The Ohio State University to assist in design of the user interface, conducting of user-testing, and organization of data: Bingyu (Sophia) Li, Dingyu Hu, Ruiyang Chang, Joey Wong, Craig Bossley, Michael Zhan, Mimi Cai, and Adelyn Arens.
+Michael Zhan is spearheading the reimplementation of FEVer in a WebGL-based framework.

 FEVer utilizes an enormous amount of scientifically complex data, allowing you to explore the interconnectedness of weather and climate, including between polar regions and the rest of the planet.